mastanca/webtask-workshop/modules/hello-editor.md

 ![Add webhook](../images/github-add-webhook.gif)

 As soon as the Webhook is created, it will get invoked.
-Go check the log viewer for your Webtask and you should see the "Webhook Invoked" message in the console.
+Go check the log viewer for your webtask and you should see the "Webhook Invoked" message in the console.

 ![Add webhook](../images/wt-editor-logs-webhook.png)